Want to Save Journalism? Start Local. Support The Examiner.

 I’d be remiss if I didn’t mention another thought I’ve been unable to escape while contemplating the prudence of this solicitation.
 I’ve come to believe that ongoing fundraising should be an integral part of the business model of every community newspaper across the country.
 The old model no longer works well enough.
 Community newspapers play too critical a role in fostering a sense of cohesion in towns and villages across the United States to let them just fester at best.
 We need the resources to thrive, not just limp along, alive but badly hobbled.

-Industry leaders need to educate the public on the important of supporting local journalism, and get the general public accustomed to fundraising as a normal part of how community newspaper operate.
+Industry leaders need to educate citizens on the importance of supporting local journalism, and rally the general public to embrace the notion that fundraising can and should be a normal part of how community newspapers operate and ultimately finance their work.
 The way PBS so successfully did.

 For those of you who know me, please do not give to this cause as a personal favor.
 I’ll be fine.
 I can return to freelance writing tomorrow and make a better living.
 Please give to this cause because you believe in the mission.
 Because you believe, as our motto says, that SMALL NEWS IS BIG NEWS.
-Because you believe in The Examiner, and everything in represents to you and your community, not to mention the broader role community journalism plays nationally in allowing for a healthy democracy.
+Because you believe in The Examiner, and everything it represents to you and your community, not to mention the broader role newspapers like ours play nationally in fostering a healthy democracy.

 Just click on the following link and, if you’re generous enough to give, we’ll make every last penny count: https://givebutter.com/theexaminernews